leonltl/ThumbnailApp/README.md

 # Readme
 ## Introduction
-This thumbmnail project is written in Swift 5 using XCode 12.1 and tested on iPhone simulator 8 & 11.
+This thumbmnail project is written in Swift 5 using XCode 12.1 and tested on iPhone simulator 11.
 It tries to be as similar to the mockup from the document.
-There are also enhancements added too.
+There are enhancements added too based on my thinking and idea.
 - Added a zoom icon button at top right of each thumbnail to view the picture in a full screen mode as the picture is very nice
 - Added a next icon button to view a youtube video that is corresponding to the caption, able to like or dislike the video and add comment to it.

 ## Build Instruction